 Guided Dives Go on a guided dive with one of our friendly and professional dive team and take all the hassle off navigating yourself!
 Our experienced guides will show you the best dive spots, get you back to the boat and ensure you have a fun and comfortable scuba.

-- Minimum age for scuba diving activities is 12 years (10 years if already a qualified diver).
+- The minimum age for scuba diving activities is 12 years (10 years if already a qualified diver).

 - Some medical conditions may prevent you from diving.
 For example: heart disease, asthma, epilepsy or diabetes.
 If you are unsure of a particular medical condition, please check with us prior to making your reservation.